 This mixture of 7 different components, in crimped and level, different diameters and polymers creates a high quality broom for indoor and outdoor use, which will collect fine dirt particles as well as being durable enough to remove larger waste.

 For the production of dish brushes customers need to make a choice between quality and economy.
-Our in-house developed product Duramid fulfills both these criteria – offering the bend recovery and durability of Nylon and through the use of special additives a reduction in filament density.
-Our standard range of Polyester PBT and Nylon 66 products are also an industry staple for this application.
+Our in-house developed product Duramid fulfills both these criteria – offering the bend recovery and durability of PA and through the use of special additives a reduction in filament density.
+Our standard range of Polyester PBT and PA 66 products are also an industry staple for this application.